Last night, the neighborhood owls were going crazy

 I can hear the helicopters, but I can’t see them through the trees.

-Hang up on the inner cynic.
-Go on and the ridiculous.
+Hang up on your inner cynic.
+Risk the ridiculous.

-When the mannikin found out the mall was closing, it started pulling out its hair.
+When the mannikin heard the mall was closing, it started pulling out its hair.
 First the ringlets, then the roots, right down to the styrofoam scalp.

 Ruby draws a detailed picture of a princess holding two different species of flower — a pink swirlflower and a black treerose.
 “They don’t have these flowers in our world,” she says.